Cysharp/MagicOnion/README.md

 You also need MessagePack-CSharp code generation, please see [MessagePack-CSharp AOT Code Generation (to support Unity/Xamarin)
 ](https://github.com/neuecc/MessagePack-CSharp#aot-code-generation-to-support-unityxamarin) section.

-Other than download moc.zip, you can install `MagicOnion.Generator` as .NET Core Tools or use `MagicOnion.MSBuild.Tasks` to prebuild hook.
+If you have `dotnet` CLI, you can install `MagicOnion.Generator` instead as .NET Core Tools, or use `MagicOnion.MSBuild.Tasks` as a prebuild hook.

 [.NET Core Global Tools](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) is easiest way to use moc directly.